|

 itself.
 However, your recipient will only be able to read the vCard if their e-mail

+program also supports them, so check first.
 In Outlook Express, check the Tools Menu, Stationery option to set up your

 signature and vCard; in Netscape Messenger, open the Edit Menu, Preferences option, and